gilesknap/eyes/README.md

 Uploading to github in 2023 for further development ...

 I could not make this compile in 2023 but the enclosed zip file contains the binaries and dependent DLLs from the 2011 reboot.
-Requires windows 20 run.
+Requires windows to run.

 ## RISC processor spec